Tscript

 echo "abc def ghi" >> table1

-where the spaces above are actual tab characters (not \t
+where the spaces above are actual tab characters (not \t).

 Redirecting Command Output to Filesedit

-To redirect the output to a file in the filesystem, use FILE:
+To redirect the output to a file in the filesystem, use FILE: as a destination prefix.
+Examples:

 echo "hello world" > FILE:abc.txt # relative to current disk folder on current drive echo "hello world" > FILE:Map/README.txt # relative path, into subfolder Map echo "hello world" > FILE:C:/abc.txt # absolute path echo "hello world" > FILE:$TOUCH/test.txt # new file using Built-in Variable for the path to your project. echo "hello world" >> FILE:$TOUCH/test.txt # this appends text